 Instructions

-- Brown the beef for about 2 minutes, then flip and brown for another 2 minutes.
+- Brown the beef for about 2 minutes, then flip and brown for an additional 2 minutes.
 Remove from heat and set aside on a plate.

-- In the still-heated pan, add the remaining oil and then add the onions.
-Stir and let cook for about 4 minutes or until the onions begin to get translucent.
-Add the garlic to the hot oil and stir while cooking for about 1 minute.
+- In the still-heated pan, addthe remaining oil and then add the onions.
+Stir and let the mixture cookfor about 4 minutes, or until the onions begin to become translucent.
+Add the garlic to the hot oil and stir until it cooks for about 1 minute.

-- While the onions cook, stir the bullion into the warm water until dissolved.
-Then slowly stir in the corn starch and stir vigorously until dissolved.
+- While the onions are cooking, stir the bullion into the warm water in a separate bowl until it is dissolved.
+Then, slowly stir in the cornstarch and stir vigorously until it is dissolved.
 Set aside.

 - Add the wine and let it cook down, about 3 to 4 minutes.
 Add the Worcestershire sauce, Italian seasoning, a pinch of salt and pepper, and your broth mixture and stir.
 Reduce the heat to low.

-- Your sauce should immediately begin to thicken.
-Continuing stirring to ensure it's consistent, then add back the partially cooked beef.
-Cover and let simmer on low for about 20 minutes.
-If it continues to bubble, reduce the heat to warm.
+- Your sauce should begin to thicken immediately.
+Continue stirring to ensure consistency and then add the partially cooked beef back.
+Cover and let simmer on low for about20 minutes.
+If it continues to bubble, reduce the heat to a warm setting.

 Notes

 - One thing I left out was the fresh mushrooms.
-If you're a mushroom fan, slice up a handful of your favorites and sauté them with the onions and garlic.
+So if you’re a mushroom fan, then slice up a handful of your favorites and sauté them with the onions and garlic.
 Everything else is the same.

-- We've discovered a neat trick-slicing the beef while it's still frozen, or nearly so.
-This method ensures the beef holds its shape perfectly.
-After cooking on both sides, you'll have a semi-crispy and firm set of slices, giving you a sense of mastery in the kitchen.
+- The reason we sliced the beef frozen, or nearly so, is that it’ll hold its shape.
+After cooking on both sides, you’ll have a semi-crispy and firm set of slices.

 - Always salt your meat first; it helps to bring out the flavors.
 Also, if you’re using fresh herbs such as rosemary, thyme, oregano, or parsley, add these when you’re ready to add the garlic.
 A little sauteing will bring out those fresh flavors.